wishonia/wishonia/public/wishingWells/end-suffering-of-factory-farmed-animals.md

 Ending the suffering of factory-farmed animals holds substantial ethical, environmental, and health benefits.
 While challenging, the goal is achievable through combined legislative, corporate, and consumer actions alongside technological innovations.
 This remains a crucial endeavor for a more humane and sustainable future.

-For individuals and organizations considering contributions, prioritizing initiatives with high potential impact like legislative advocacy and support for innovative alternatives might offer the most significant returns on investment.
+For individuals and organizations considering contributions, prioritizing initiatives with high potential impact like legislative advocacy and support for alternatives might offer the most significant returns on investment.